-In Part 1, we uncovered the word 'elder,' which in the Greek is 'presbuteros,' meaning someone who is advanced in maturity in both age and wisdom following in and being an example in the ways of Christ.
+In Part 1, we uncovered the word 'elder' in the Greek is 'presbuteros,' meaning someone who is advanced in maturity in both age and wisdom following in and being an example in the ways of Christ.

 What is suspicious is, why did the King James translators leave it untranslated?

-If you reference other English translations of 'presbuteros,' the maligning becomes obvious as it is rendered according to an ecclesiastical 'translation,' such as 'council of elders.'
-Most today believe that an 'elder' is someone who has been given an official hierarchical in the modern church system.
+If you reference other English translations of 'presbuteros,' the maligning becomes obvious as it is rendered according to an ecclesiastical 'translation' such as 'council of elders.'
+Most today believe that an 'elder' is someone who has been given an official hierarchical position in the institutional church system.
 This is far from the example of the elderly among the ekklesia in the first century who were not a ruling class of officers.

 The House of God

 Many people today call 'church' a 'house of God.'
 It is a four-walled building on an expensive piece of real estate where people go to worship God in the template of man-made liturgy.
 Unfortunately, many believe that the church system is mandated from God because they have been deceived into believing in mistranslated English words in the Bible that do not mean the same as from the inspired Greek language.

 But if I tarry long, that thou mayest know how thou oughtest to behave thyself in the HOUSE OF GOD (oikos), which is the CHURCH (ekklesia) of the living God, the pillar and ground of the truth. – 1 Timothy 3:15

 The purpose of this article will take a look a the origins of the term “church.”
 I believe that following the history of the word will make it glaringly obvious that it is a counterfeit word.